linebg

 What about the liquidity of my investment?

-By their nature, non publicly traded MICs are not considered liquid investments when compared to equities traded on open exchanges (i.e. TSX).
+By their nature, non publicly traded MICs are not considered liquid investments when compared to equities traded on open exchanges.
 Understanding AP Capital’s business helps investors appreciate the liquidity of their investment.
 Investor capital is pooled and placed in short-term mortgages.
-In order to achieve the target rate of return, the company works to place investor capital in mortgages; rather than holding funds in the fund’s cash account.
-The company also plans for monthly dividend payments as well as redemption requests from its investors.
-AP Capital aims to fulfill investor redemption requests within 30-90 days.
+To achieve the target rate of return, the company works to place investor capital in mortgages; rather than holding funds in the fund’s cash account.
+The company also plans for monthly dividend payments and redemption requests from its investors.
+AP Capital aims to fulfill investor redemption requests within 15 days.
 If investors can plan ahead for their retraction of shares, the corporation would prefer capital requests made 60 days prior to the company’s year-end (December 31).
-Further details are found in AP Capital MIC’s Offering Memorandum (OM).
+Further details are found in AP Capital’s Offering Memorandum (OM).

 Are there restrictions on how a MIC operates?